 How did this Greek symbol of commerce, travel, thieves and peace become associated with medicine?
 It happened as a result of ignorance and misunderstanding.
 The caduceus appeared on the uniforms of the United States Army Hospital Stewards around 1850.
-In 1871 the Surgeon General adopted the caduceus for the Marine Hospital Service which became the U.S. Public Health service in 1912.
-At the turn of the 20th century, the United States Military widely adopted the caduceus as a symbol for their medical officers.
+In 1871, the Surgeon General adopted the caduceus for the Marine Hospital Service which became the U.S. Public Health service in 1912.
+At the turn of the 20th century, the U.S. military widely adopted the caduceus as a symbol for their medical officers.

 Controversy exists about whether or not these choices were due to ignorance about the symbolism of the caduceus or for other reasons.
 William Emerson, in his Encyclopedia of United States Army Insignia and Uniforms, had this to say about Colonel John R. Vann Hoff, the man largely responsible for the military use of the caduceus: “Hoff was far too scholarly and intelligent a man to commit the blunder of ‘confusing’ the caduceus with the serpent staff of Aesculapius.
 The sign of Mercury was deliberately adopted, as I have heard him state, because it was the emblem of the merchant and hence the emblem of the noncombatant.
 In junctures when it was necessary for a vessel to proclaim its nature, it was customary for a merchant vessel to indicate its noncombatant status by flying a flag which bore the emblem of Mercury, the God of the Merchant.”